tableau/connector-plugin-sdk/docs/mcd.md

 The SSL requirements of the connection.
 No platform functionality is provided at this time, but field name and values are reserved based on historical usage.
 If used, the value is generally passed to driver via ODBC connection string or JDBC properties.

-The connection field names below can specify the `endpoint` or `general` category depending on dialog layout preference.
+The connection field names below can specify the `endpoint`, `ssl`, or `general` category depending on dialog layout preference.

 | Name  | Meaning | Optional? | Value Notes |
 | ----  | ------- | --------- | ----------- |